 Whether it be fatigue from a long day of work or pancreatic cancer, IV vitamin C therapy may be able to resolve your dysfunctions on the cellular level by balancing oxidative stress and creating hydrogen peroxide.

 If you're interested about intravenous vitamin C, where to get it may not be far away.
-Meet with Dr. Truong today at Truong Rehabilitation Center for your first consultation by calling at ☎ (540) 374-3164, or contact us here.
+Meet with Dr. Truong today at Truong Rehabilitation Center for your first consultation by contacting us here.

 10340 Spotsylvania Avenue